-Once in a while, we may ourselves critical of other people or even towards ourselves.
+Once in a while, we may find ourselves critical of other people.

-Although being critical has its benefits, more often it brings negative effects.
+Although being critical has its benefits, more often it brings adverse effects.

 Hence we asked 14 experts to share tips on how to stop being critical of others.

 Dr. Margaret Paul

 Relationship Expert | Co-Creator, InnerBonding®